Day Trading Basics

 Those are some things to watch out for if you're looking to get into the space of day trading.
 Don't just get sucked into it all the shiny objects that are happening.

 You can do just fine day trading, but understand the conditions are not always there.
 Especially, if you have a market that keeps moving with a low VIX day trading opportunities are not going to be available as much since you have less movement on a day to day basis.
 With the lower VIX and with day trading, you want more movement.
 You want a higher VIX, and recently with all the computer trading, the environment creates less opportunity when it comes to day trading.

 So for you as a beginner trader - if you're just starting out focus on a one to two to three month time span first, later on as opportunities present themselves and you become more active, then by all means you can go ahead and compress that get into more tighter swing trading or even day trading.
 But again, the conditions need to be correct.
 Just like when you're driving a car in the snow, there are different conditions than in the rain.
 In the snow, you're going to need snow tires.
 In the shower, you'll want to use your windshield wipers.
 There's a lot of different things that are going to happen.
 Different market conditions and you need to be aware of.

 April 28th, 2016

 Listen to the Podcast

-Hey this is Sasha Evdakov!
-Welcome to Episode Number 82 - Day Trading Stocks, When to trade, When to Sit, and some examples of day trading and some trading action, I guess for today.
+Hey, this is Sasha Evdakov!
+Welcome to Episode Number 82 - Day Trading Stocks, When to trade, When to Sit, and some examples of day trading and some trading action.

-Now I want to share this with you because the market is set up in a way to do some nice day trading, we've had earnings, volatility is coming in and I just want to share with you some thoughts about day trading.
+I want to share this with you because the market is set up in a way to do some nice day trading.
+We've had earnings, volatility is coming in, and I want to share with you some thoughts about day trading.